 Now that you’ve finished this article, you should be well-equipped to capture some beautiful coastal landscapes.

-So go take some stunning coastal images!
+So pick a coastal location.
+Pack your camera bag.
+And go take some stunning coastal images!

 Rob Wood is the founder of Light Stalking.
 He recommends you check out “How This Award-Winning Coastal Photograph Was Taken” and this guide to “Landscape Photography for the Serious Amateur“.